tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     VM_DRAG_AND_DROP="no"

-COPY AND PASTE
+Copy and paste
 --------------

-Install the following package (it is required for copy/paste but not listed as a dependency as reported here)
+Install gtkmm since it is required for copy/paste but not listed as a dependency as reported here.

-    pacman -S gtkmm

 Run the following command after starting X (or add it to your ~/.xinitrc file) to automatically synchronize your X clipboard with the host's.